 Because of the oleophobic and the hydrophobic elements - as well as the Sulphur dioxide - that are in the ceramic cookware coating, the material of the pan or pot becomes resistant to water or oil.

 Ceramic cookware offers great non-stick functionality, with the coating that the extra layers are providing.
 It also ensures that the non-stick feature stays as a part of the ceramic cookware for a long time.
+You can also season a ceramic frying pan to make it more nonstick.

 This material is affordable and provides a variety of styles and colors.
 This is a great advantage with an aesthetic point of view, with cheaper means.